ohadk123/fakebooc-android/README.md

 ### Prerequisites

 - Make sure you have [Android Studio](https://developer.android.com/studio) installed on your computer.
-- An Android device or emulator running Android version (mention the minimum SDK version here).
+- An Android device or emulator running Android version

 ### Importing the Project